framework-one/framework-one.github.io/source/documentation/4.1/reference-manual.markdown

 * `request.failedMethod` - If an exception occurs during execution of a controller, this holds the name of the failed method (on the controller CFC).
 This can be accessed in the error action to provide more details of where the exception occurred.
 An API method may be added in the future to access this.
 * `request.item` - The item portion of the action.
 This can be obtained by calling `getItem()` (with no argument).
 * `request.layout` - This is a boolean that indicates whether layouts should be rendered.
 It can be set in a view or layout to prevent any further layouts from being processed.
 Use `disableLayout()` and `enableLayout()` to manipulate this flag.
 * `request.missingView` - When `onMissingView()` is triggered, this hold the name of the view that was not found.
 An API method may be added in future to access this.
+As of 4.1, this is available in any action (and view) triggered by `missingview` in the framework configuration as well.
 * `request.section` - The section portion of the action.
 This can be obtained by calling `getSection()` (with no argument).
 * `request.subsystem` - The subsystem portion of the action.
 This can be obtained by calling `getSubsystem()` (with no argument).
 * `request.subsystembase` - The path from the main application directory to the current subsystem's directory (where the `views/` and `layouts/` folders are).
 This can be obtained by calling `getSubsystemBase()`.